Guts (Berserk): Reception

 Betrayal and revenge are major themes in the series.
 Guts suffered his first betrayal when Gambino sold Guts' body to another soldier for a few coins.
 Guts is in a quest for revenge after his comrades were betrayed by Griffith and sacrificed by the God Hand.
 This desire for vengeance has been his main reason of survival.
 Reviewing the first two volumes, Greg McElhatton of Read About Comics wrote: "it's still hard to identify what about Berserk brings across such a fascination.
 Is it the characters?
 The visual look of the monsters?
 The little hints of a troubled past, like Guts's tattoo that oozes blood?
 All of the above?
 I'm not sure, but I do know that I'm hooked."
 Chetri called Miura a "splendid storyteller whose artwork is stark and bold enough to bring the world of Guts to life magnificently."

 Ramsey Isler of IGN stated that Guts "served as a template for many heroes that came after him", adding that the "ridiculously big sword he wields" started a trend, spread to characters like Cloud Strife from Final Fantasy VII and Ichigo Kurosaki from Bleach.
-Video game director Hideaki Itsuno and producer Hiroyuki Kobayashi are fans of Berserk, and the role-playing hack and slash game Dragon's Dogma included armor based on Guts and Griffith's.
-Yoko Taro stated that the protagonist of Drakengard, Caim, was inspired by Guts.
+Video game director Hideaki Itsuno and producer Hiroyuki Kobayashi are fans of Berserk, and the role-playing hack and slash game Dragon's Dogma includes armor based on Guts and Griffith's.
+Yoko Taro stated that the protagonist of the first Drakengard game, Caim, was inspired by Guts.
 The character's role in the animated adaptations has also been praised.
 According to AnimeNation "the viewer wants to know what happened to make Guts appear as he does in the first episode".
 Carlo Ross of THEM Anime Reviews stated that Guts comes across as more interesting protagonist when portrayed alongside Griffith whose betrayal leaves a major impact in understanding of Guts' silent and dark personality.
 Anime News Network agreed, stating that Guts comes across as a tragic humanized individual when his past is explored.
 Guts' quest for vengeance was commented by IGN to be properly done.
-Kaiji Tang's work as Guts' voice actor was well-received by Anime News Network for providing "a wonderfully deep, gravel-voiced interpretation" of the character.
+Kaiji Tang's work as Guts' voice actor was well received by Anime News Network for providing "a wonderfully deep, gravel-voiced interpretation" of the character.